tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 Depending on one's need, one may further pip install tensorflow (for tensorflow backend) or jax and jaxlib (for jax backend) or `cotengra <https://github.com/jcmgray/cotengra>`__ (for more advanced tensornetwork contraction path solver).

+If one needs circuit visualization on Jupyter lab, python package `wand <https://docs.wand-py.org/en/0.6.7/>`__ and its binary bindings as well as LaTeX installation is required.